H'El on Earth: Plot

-Superman brings the wounded Superboy to the Fortress of Solitude in order to help him recover from his injuries.
-With the help of Cyborg and Dr. Veritas, Superman devises a way to cure Superboy.
+Superman brings the wounded Superboy to the Fortress of Solitude to help him recover from his injuries.
+With the help of Cyborg and Veritas, Superman devises a way to cure Superboy.
 Detaching his Kryptonian armor, Superman places it on Superboy.
-Both realize that the armor is the only thing keeping Superboy alive, as H’El caused serious damage to Superboy’s cellular structure.
+Both realize that the armor is the only thing keeping Superboy alive, as H’El damaged Superboy’s cellular structure.
 Suddenly, H’El appears and kicks Superman and Superboy out of the Fortress.

 H'El brings Supergirl to the Fortress and asks her to help him in his plan to save Krypton.
 To do that, first they need to retrieve a crystal from the bottled city of Kandor.
 Since H'El cannot enter Kandor, he asks Supergirl to do so.
 He uses his powers to transport Supergirl to Kandor.
 After she retrieves the crystal, Supergirl returns to the Fortress.
-Beginning to sympathize with H'El's motivations, she kisses him.

 Seeking for a way to stop H'El, Superman and Superboy travel to the prison holding Lex Luthor.
-Luthor, who is mildly disfigured from a previous attack by Superman, reveals that H'El wants to travel back in time to prevent Krypton's destruction.
-To do so, he plans to absorb the sun's energy, collapsing the entire solar system.
+Luthor reveals that H'El wants to travel back in time to prevent Krypton's destruction.
+To do so, he plans to use a special machine to absorb the sun's energy, which will devastate the solar system.
 Luthor taunts Superman with the fact that the only way to stop H'El is by killing him, which is something he will never do.
 As Superman and Superboy leave the prison, Superman calls in the Justice League to help take back the Fortress.

-The Justice League attacks the Fortress and Superman informs that they can stop H'El by using a shard of Kryptonite stored in the Fortress.
+The Justice League attacks the Fortress and Superman informs that they can stop H'El using Kryptonite stored in the Fortress.
 H'El sends security robots against the League while Superboy and Batman arrive to the hangar bay, where the shard is located.
-However, H'El already stole the shard.
-H'El activates an alien prison that uses teleportation beams to trap its target into perpetual parallel dimensions.
-One of the beams hits Superman and Superboy enters one of the beams to rescue him.
-Superboy locates Superman and the two are able to return home, just a few minutes after they left.
-Unfortunately, H'El has already completed his machine.
+However, H'El has already stolen the shard and manages to complete his machine.